Metalhead33-Foundation/rpg-log-parser/README.md

 * `json2textlogDIR`: parses a directory full of JSON files, and outputs MediaWiki-formatted RPG log files into a given directory
 * `template2jsonDIR`: parses a directory full of RPG post templates, and outputs a JSON file containing said post templates.
 * `dateparsetest`: simply tests, if there are any malformed dates within the RPG session that cannot be parsed to proper dates.
+* `discord2textlog`: Converts Discord JSON logs into MediaWiki-formatted RPG logs
+* `discord2jsonlog`: Converts Discord JSON logs into JSON RPG logs
+* `textlog2agnaistic`: Converts MediaWiki-formatted RPG logs and converts them into Agnaistic JSON logs, so you can fool the AI into thinking it wrote your RPG logs and continue it.
+Needs the additional arguments `--playername` and `--playeruid` to work.
+* `json2agnaistic`: Converts JSON RPG logs and converts them into Agnaistic JSON logs, so you can fool the AI into thinking it wrote your RPG logs and continue it.
+Needs the additional arguments `--playername` and `--playeruid` to work.
+* `agnaistic2textlog`: Takes Agnaistic JSON logs and converts them into MediaWiki RPG logs.
+* `agnaistic2json`: Takes Agnaistic JSON logs and converts them into JSON RPG logs.
+* `textlog2tavernai`: Converts MediaWiki-formatted RPG logs and converts them into TavernAI JSON logs, so you can fool the AI into thinking it wrote your RPG logs and continue it.
+Needs the additional arguments `--playername` and `--chid` to work.
+* `json2tavernai`: Converts JSON RPG logs and converts them into TavernAI JSON logs, so you can fool the AI into thinking it wrote your RPG logs and continue it.
+Needs the additional arguments `--playername` and `--chid` to work.
+* `tavernai2textlog`: Takes TavernAI JSON logs and converts them into MediaWiki RPG logs.
+* `tavernai2json`: Takes TavernAI JSON logs and converts them into JSON RPG logs.